“I got a problem with spending before I get it…”- The Old Kanye

 I started off with my problem spending areas (cosmetics) then took it from there.
 Here are 9 KEY things I did differently last month that has helped me keep and grow the money in my savings account.

-I saved a set % of EVERY CHECK I received
+I saved a percentage % of EVERY PAYCHECK I received

 Direct deposit is a gift and a curse but instead of letting all that money sit pretty in your checking account, transfer some to your savings.
 I started by saving 10% each check and now I’ve worked my way up (pretty quickly) to 25%.
 You’d be surprised how much your savings can build doing this alone.